alexander-naumov/pam-accesscontrol/README.rst

 ------------
 You can submit or ask for improvements using github's Pull Requests or Issues.

-If you're sending a patch, please make sure the `OBS`_ is still be able to build all packages.
+If you're going to send me a patch, please make sure that `OBS`_ is still be able to build packages.

 Credits
 -------